 Remember – there is no inside space to move guests if the weather is foul.
 You can reserve a tent through us (we use an outside company for this) then decide a week or more before the event if you want them to put it up.
 Heaters also need to be rented.
 There are no last minute decision here!

 How much time are we permitted on site?

 Wedding clients are permitted to have an engagement shoot here free of charge.

 You are also welcome to do a rehearsal for no charge, but it must be scheduled and, again, depends on availability.
 Rehearsal time is limited to a one hour use of space.

-On your wedding day, you have the whole day to set up (9:30 am at the earliest to arrive).
+On your wedding day, our Wedding Package allows you the whole day to set up (9:30 am at the earliest to arrive).
 The actual event is for 5 hours, starting at the scheduled time of the ceremony, or when guests are scheduled to arrive.
 You can add overtime (see pricing upgrades) and pay for extra hours at the 30 day final payment date.
 Regardless of the start time of your event, your time is over at the end of that 5 hours (or more, if you have paid for overtime).
 Clean-up begins as soon as that time is over.

 Please take any personal items of value at the end of the event – even things you don’t want (if you hang things from trees or float things in the pool it is your responsibility to clean these objects up of hire someone to do so).

 A deposit to reserve your date is required when you book.
 All remaining location fees and predetermined “extras” need to be paid for in full 30 days prior to the event.
 THIS MEANS WE NEED YOUR FINAL HEADCOUNT 30 DAYS PRIOR.
 You are welcome to make payments along the way, however, no payments are refundable.